 Florida Learner’s Permit Test Eligibility

-To be eligible to take the Learner’s Permit Test you must be at least 14 years and six months old.
-15, 16, and 17 year olds are also eligible to take the test.
-To verify your age and identity you will need to provide your name, date of birth, and social security number or another acceptable form of identification.
+To be eligible to take the Learner’s Permit Test you must be under the age of 18.
+To verify your age and identity you will need to provide your name, date of birth, and the last five digits of your social security number or Florida ID card number.

 Taking the Florida Learner’s Permit Test Online